NagarajBilagi/student_user_management_system/README.md

-# 🎓 Student Resource Management System
+# 🎓 Student User Management System

 A student user management system prototype that allows students to register, log in, set their academic interest, and retrieve relevant university resources such as workshops, events, and trainings.
 The project also includes a conceptual design for an AI-based recommendation system.